The Battle of London

-The Battle of London is a 15-minute British propaganda film made in 1941.
-It chronicles the impact on the capital city of the winter bombing campaign from 7 September 1940 to 10 May 1941 which German historians consider to be the second phase of the Battle of Britain and which both contemporary parlance and subsequent British historians have always called the Blitz.
+The Battle of London is a 1941 british short newsreel film produced by H.E.
+Mendelson for the British War Office and Air Ministry.
+It was written by Tom Bret and chronicles the impact on the capital city of the winter bombing campaign from 7 September 1940 to 10 May 1941.

+Scenario

 The first scenes are of a quiet, peaceful London, apparently before the battle, which quickly progress to the first spate of bombings that the city endured and the spirit of resilience in which Londoners pulled together in various ways to keep the city going.

 The film ends with the cry "London can take it, and London can give it too!"